NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Models/small.md

 ## Automatic Differentiation

 Once an equilibrium point is found, the complete jacobian of the non-linear system can be obtained using [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) in [Julia](https://www.juliadiff.org).
-In particular, the package `ForwardDiff.jl` is used to obtain the jacobian of the non-linear algebraic system of equations. *LITS.jl* handles the resulting jacobian and reports the reduced jacobian and the corresponding eigenvalues and eigenvectors.
+In particular, the package `ForwardDiff.jl` is used to obtain the jacobian of the non-linear algebraic system of equations. *PowerSimulationsDynamics.jl* handles the resulting jacobian and reports the reduced jacobian and the corresponding eigenvalues and eigenvectors.